People with Disability Australia

-People with Disability Australia Ltd (PWDA) is a national Australian disability rights and advocacy organisation founded in 1980 and based in Surry Hills, New South Wales.
+People with Disability Australia Ltd (PWDA) is an Australian national peak disability rights and advocacy organisation.
+Founded in 1981 and based in Surry Hills, Sydney.

-PWDA is a Disabled Persons Organisation (DPO), with an elected board of people with disability, and a national membership of people with disability.
+PWDA is a Disabled Persons Organisation (DPO), with an elected board of people with disability, a national membership of people with disability and associate membership of people and organisations "committed to the disability rights movement".
 PWDA is one of the funded national disability representative organisations for people with disability in Australia.
+It's primary objective is represent the interests of Australian people with disability nationally and globally.

-Former presidents
+President

-A list of former presidents of the PWDA:
+A list of former and current president(s) of the PWDA: